 There are two popular alternatives to Planning Poker that are 4-10 times more efficient (meaning that they take 10-25% of the time that Planning Poker takes) while still achieving similar estimation quality.
 These methods are Steve Bockman’s Team Estimation and James Grenning’s Planning Poker Party.
 Both are much more efficient because they use true relative estimation (i.e., you first compare the stories/features with each other, making similarly sized groups) and then you assign them values.

 If you are in a maintenance organization, planning may be unnecessary.
 But if you are needing to plan out multiple releases and/or need to take advantage of team-members whose skill set/abilities/experience is in high demand because few have it, estimation is often essential.
 The mantra of “no estimation” seems to me to be a reaction of inefficient methods in the Scrum camp and an over-enthusiasm for the Lean mantra of eliminating waste from the Kanban camp.
 Actually, I don’t like “eliminate waste” as a Lean Software Development mantra.
 It is too easily confused and taken up by folks who aren’t really clear what waste is.
 Not all planning is waste.
 Not all estimation is waste.
 It depends how you do it.

 Sometimes people believe estimation is required by stakeholders.
 Very often stakeholders are demanding estimates because they believe it is one way to raise productivity.
 It often isn’t.
 In many situations it doesn’t need to be done for them.
 In some situations it is actually useful for the team.
 So in making the decision, the entire workflow from initial request to deployment should be considered.

-If teams are wanting to not do estimates because of what management does with them, then we have a problem between management and teams.
+If teams want to not do estimates because of what management does with them, then we have a problem between management and teams.
 Just avoiding the estimates doesn’t solve the problem.
 Always go to what you are trying to achieve and why when looking at practices you are undertaking.
 If estimation is taking more time than it’s worth, see if there are more efficient methods than what you are using.
 Don’t throw out the baby with the bath water.